bitquery/streaming-data-platform-docs/docs/examples/ethers-library/eth-getbalance.md

 # eth_getBalance

-Ethereum getBalance is an API that retrieves the balance for a particular address for any given currency on the Ethereum blockchain.
-In this section we will see how to create subscription for the eth_getB.alance JSON RPC method and how to customize it to get data we need.
+Ethereum getBalance is an API endpoint that retrieves the balance for a particular address for any given currency on the Ethereum blockchain.
+In this section we will see how to create queries that serves as an alternative for the eth_getBalance JSON RPC method and how to customize it to get data we need.

 ## eth_getBalance for One Address